AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-output-generation.md

 The `mimetype` element specifies the MIME type of the file format.
 The `rendition output` element specifies the type of output format and the name of rendition \(for example, `cq5dam.web.1280.1280.jpeg`\) that should be used for publishing the specified output.
 You can specify the image renditions to use for all supported output formats - AEMSITE, PDF, HTML5, EPUB, and CUSTOM.

-If you want to specify different image renditions for an output preset, you can use the `outputName` attribute to define custom renditions for specific output presets under the same output type.
+If you want to specify different image renditions for an output preset, you can use the `outputName` attribute, with its value set to the title of the preset, to define custom renditions for specific output presets under the same output type.
 This is useful when you need different image sizes or formats for different publishing scenarios.

 For example: